richeyward/richeyward.github.io/content/posts/flareon/01/03-shellolololol/index.md

 17 00 04 60 09 0a 04 0f 2c 0c 00 2b 55 02 a9 92
 8e 2c 65 45 a1 30 31 9e b6 50
 ```
-Unsurprinsingly, it's one more XOR decrypt with the key `aaaaaand i'm spent`.
+Unsurprisingly, it's one more XOR decrypt with the key `aaaaaand i'm spent`.

 ![](03-08.png)